avyrie/TandemTrivia/README.md

 To begin, click/press the "Start Game" button.

 The user is greeted with a random question and four answers presented in a random order.
-Clicking on an answer will reveal the "Next Quetion" button.
+Clicking on an answer will reveal the "Next Question" button.

 With each press of the "Next Question" button, the question number will increase by one and the user will be presented with a new, non-repeating, random question.